 burnout

-It’s been a long year (actually years), and if you have avoided hitting an emotional or physical breaking point at some point in recent months, consider yourself exceptional.
 Most of us are living in a chronic state of fatigue and burnout.
-In normal times, the daily rhythm of our workday creates fatigue, requiring us to rest and retreat.
-But these days, with our adrenals pushed to their limits, it’s even more critical.
-We must first care for ourselves, before we can care for others, including our patients and coworkers.
+The daily rhythm of our workday creates fatigue, requiring us to rest and retreat.
+We must first care for ourselves before we can care for others, including our patients and coworkers.
 It’s like the airline safety demonstration shared on every flight: we have to put the oxygen mask on ourselves before we can turn to help our neighbor.

 Impacting and providing transformational dental care is the most fulfilling and rewarding aspect of our work as dental professionals.
 Without it, burnout can lead to us wanting to quit or just walk away.
 So, how do we emotionally and physically reset and recover from burnout?
 The reset starts with a journey inward to know yourself and understand the kind of recovery work that you need.
 Here are 7 ways to press reset.